Tuesday 15 October 2024

 According to our estimates, on the basis of the data recorded in the Barnard Survey, average annual production of foodgrains in the whole of the Jaghire amounted to as much as 1 ton per capita.
 This is comparable to the most advanced nations of today.
 The Indian average today is only about one-fifth of that.

-Ullavur is situated in a particularly fertile part of the land and is an intensely agricultural village.
+Ullavur is situated in a particularly fertile part of the land and is an intensely agricultural locality.
 Production of Ullavur in the eighteenth century amounts to 2.5 ton per capita.
 This is two and half times the average of the Jaghire.

 4. Indian Grama was not exclusively agricultural

 Notwithstanding the abundant production of foodgrains in the Jaghire as a whole and in particular localities, these localities were not exclusively agricultural.
 According to the data of the Survey only about half of the households in an average locality could be said to be predominantly agricultural.
-Besides them, there were the households of the weavers, carpenters, iron smiths, gold smiths, traders, teachers, scholars, medicine-men, temple priests, dancers, etc., as also the militia, the accounts-keepers, the corn-measurers and the caretakers of irrigation and keepers of the village boundaries, etc. According to the current criteria adopted by the Census, most if not all of these localities would be counted as urban given the diverse occupations of their people.
+Besides them, there were the households of the weavers, carpenters, iron smiths, gold smiths, traders, teachers, scholars, medicine-men, temple priests, dancers, etc., as also the militia, the accounts-keepers, the corn-measurers and the caretakers of irrigation and keepers of the village boundaries, etc.

 Ullavur was indeed an intensely agricultural locality.
 It produced six different paddy crops in the three seasons.
 Among the six crops, some were of highly specialized fragrant paddies.
+Even so, the locality had a complement of 30 households of cultural, administrative, artisanal economic and other service providers.

 5. Indian Locality was Beautiful

-From the older accounts and descriptions and from even from the current state of some of the localities, it can be confidently said that the localities of India and the houses within them were made to a well-ordered plan.
+From the older accounts and descriptions and from even the current state of some of the localities, it can be confidently said that the localities of India and the houses within them were laid on a well-ordered plan.
 There were a large number of temples, ponds, pools and tanks, groves and gardens in and around every locality.
-All of this created a beautiful and comforting ambience.

 6. Indian Locality was Self-Governing